johnathanvman/F6/index.md

 						Entrys.push("CDOM wraps her wings around SUB from behind and starts to finger the other girl.
 When SUB's knees get weak, the batgirl pulls them both backward until they topple over together.
 When SUB tries to pull away, the bloodsucker strikes down on her neck, stopping her escape.
 CDOM keeps fingering the struggling girl as she slowly feeds.
 CSUB's last orgasm is weak due to the bloodloss, but she still dies with a smile on her face.")
 					}
 					if(unit(s[1]).Negative){
-						Entrys.push("CDOM"+choose([" nervously"," timidly"," slowly",""])+" bites down to feed on SUB, but pulls back when the other girl yelps from the pain.
+						Entrys.push("CDOM"+choose(["","",""," apologizes before she"," takes a deep breath before she "," nervously"," timidly"," slowly"])+" bites down to feed on SUB, but pulls back when the other girl yelps from the pain.
 I stand behind SUB and embrace her.
-She grabs my hand with both of hers as DOM tries to feed again.
+She holds my hand with both of hers as DOM tries to feed again.
 CSUB squeezes my hand tightly as shes fed on until her grip goes limp. "+choose(["","","I gently lay SUB on the ground and close her eyes.","I rub DOM's head between her fluffy ears and she gives me a meek smile.","I rub DOM's head between her fluffy ears and tell her she did good."]))
 					}
 					//generic
 					Entrys.push(choose(["CDOM apologizes before sinking her teeth into SUB's neck, she","CDOM says nothing before sinking her teeth into SUB's neck, she","CDOM hugs SUB before biting down on the girl's neck, she","CDOM gives SUB a quick kiss before biting down on the surprised girl's neck, she"])+choose([""," quickly"," slowly"," greedily", " hungrily"])+choose([" drains the color out of the other girls face "," taps into a juicy vein, feasting on the other girls warm blood. "," makes a bloody mess as she drinks her fill. "," sucks the life from the other girl. "," sucks down the other girls blood in time with her weakening heartbeat. "," drinks. "])+choose(["","CSUB simply closes her eyes and lets herself be taken.","CSUB passes out shortly after the feeding starts."]))